m-hofmann/blog-server/README.md

 # blog-server Setup Scripts

-Ansible scripts for creating and setting up a simple web server
+Ansible scripts for creating and setting up a simple web server on Hetzner Cloud.

-Secrets are managed using Ansible Vault
+Secrets are managed using Ansible Vault.

+Note that this repo was created without prior knowledge of Ansible and might not adhere to best practices :wink:

 ## Creation of a Cloud Server